Büren District

 Büren District is a constitutional district in the canton of Bern in Switzerland, with its capital at Büren an der Aare.
 It contains 14 municipalities in an area of 88 km²:

-From 1 January 2010, the district lost its administrative power while being replaced by the Seeland (administrative district), whose administrative centre is Aarberg.
+From 1 January 2010, the district lost its administrative power while being replaced by the Seeland, whose administrative centre is Aarberg.
 Since 2010, it remains a fully recognised district under the law and the Constitution (Art.3 al.2) of the Canton of Berne.